 How to tune your cache settings

-Leverage the capabilities of Edge Cache to configure your edge application’s cache policies, including expiration values at the edge or browser level, large file optimization to break large files into smaller chunks, and cache key segmentation based on query strings or cookies.
+Leverage the capabilities of Edge Cache to configure your edge application’s cache policies, including expiration values at the edge or browser level, large file optimization to break large files into smaller chunks, and cache key segmentation based on HTTP methods, query strings, cookies, or device groups.

 When you first create an edge application, a cache setting variable will be created and activated by default.
 This guide will show you how to create and activate a brand new cache setting instance.